‹ Journal

 7. Deep House Thailand

 The Deep House Thailand playlist is not afro-house-specific, but its afro house coverage has grown significantly since the Bangkok afro house scene gained momentum in late 2025.
 Curated to reflect what actually plays at venues like APT 101, 24BLVD, and Baccarat, where BYAS and Deep House Thailand regularly program, the selection blends afro house with deep house, melodic house, and organic house.
-Floyd Lavine's Bangkok debut at APT 101 on June 27, 2026, promoted by DHT, will further cement the playlist's afro house credentials.
 For artists making music that bridges afro house with adjacent genres, this playlist offers direct audience alignment with Southeast Asia's most active electronic music community.
-Read our DHT DJs page for the selectors driving the scene.
+See the DHT DJs page for the selectors driving the scene.

 8. Morning Deep House (Vibe Agency)

 Another Vibe Agency playlist, positioned for a different listening context entirely.
 Morning Deep House runs between 118 and 122 BPM, built for the first coffee rather than the after-party.
 The afro house tracks in rotation here skew melodic and warm: think Aero Manyelo, Kususa's softer productions, and Sun-El Musician's ambient-leaning work.
 The playlist also features organic house and deep house from labels like Shanti Moscow Radio.
 Updated weekly.
-As of May 2026, roughly 20 to 30 percent of the rotation falls within afro house territory, making it a strong supplementary placement for producers whose tracks lean toward sunrise energy rather than peak-time intensity.
-Submissions welcome.
+As of May 2026, roughly 20 to 30 percent of the rotation falls within afro house territory, which makes it the one to reach for when you want sunrise energy rather than peak-time intensity.

 9. Spotify Editorial: Afro House